Maltimore/uncommitted-changes-sync/README.md

 /home/maltimore/myrepo mycluster /home/remote_user/myrepo
 ```

+Lines starting with "#" or empty lines are ignored.

 If you haven't done so already, you should add your ssh-key to the ssh-daemon with

 ```ssh-add```.